NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ### 4.3.1 Wormhole

 The following text is a brief introduction about the Wormholes.
-For a more detailed introduction pls read [Uniwiki](https://wiki.eveuniversity.org/Wormholes).
+For a more detailed introduction please read [Uniwiki](https://wiki.eveuniversity.org/Wormholes).

 A Wormhole can be simply regarded as an unstable stargate to a Wormhole Space or a system elsewhere.
 In the C1-C3 Wormhole Spaces, the pirate Relic and Data Sites could appear, and the numbers of them are more than in Highsec&Lowsec&Nullsec.
 The Sleeper Sites in wormhole spaces are not suggested for exploration.
 There are strong NPC ships inside and you could lose your ship there really quickly.
 The Local channel in WH does not show the capsuleers inside.
 This means you will have to keep using Dscan for scout and always be ready for an escape.